Fair Play in the Newsroom: Actor-Based Filtering Gender Discrimination in Text Corpora: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we presented an extended actor-level pipeline for detecting and mitigating gender discrimination in large-scale text corpora.
-Building on prior work, we introduced new metrics that capture asymmetries in syntactic roles, quote attribution, and sentiment framing.
-We enhanced the interpretability of the results through structured reports and implemented a two-stage filtering mechanism that enables the construction of gender-balanced corpora.
+We presented an extended actor-level pipeline for detecting and mitigating gender discrimination in large-scale text corpora.
+Beyond prior work, we introduced metrics for syntactic roles, quotation, and sentiment, structured reports for interpretability, and a two-stage filtering process for building more balanced corpora.

-Our application of the pipeline to the \texttt{taz2024full} corpus demonstrates that gender imbalances in representation and framing are both measurable and correctable to a significant extent.
-The resulting corpus shows improved balance across multiple linguistic dimensions and serves as a more equitable foundation for downstream tasks such as language model training or critical media studies.
+Applied to the \texttt{taz2024full} corpus, our approach shows that gender imbalances in representation and framing are both measurable and correctable.
+The resulting corpus is more balanced across multiple linguistic dimensions and provides a stronger foundation for corpus-based analysis and fairer NLP practices.

-Nevertheless, some forms of discrimination, particularly those tied to sentiment and more implicit discourse structures, persist despite structural balancing.
-This indicates that not all bias can be addressed through surface-level interventions alone.
-Future work should therefore explore complementary strategies such as employing context-aware language models for deeper semantic analysis, developing targeted debiasing methods to address persistent framing asymmetries, and integrating intersectional attributes such as race, age, or class.
-In addition, extending actor categories beyond the gender binary would enable the inclusion of non-binary and gender-diverse identities, allowing for a more comprehensive understanding of representational fairness.

-More broadly, we advocate for the integration of discourse-aware methods into standard corpus construction workflows.
-Understanding how social groups are framed in language is a necessary prerequisite for designing fairer NLP systems, and our pipeline offers a scalable, modular, and linguistically grounded way to do so.
+Yet some asymmetries, particularly in implicit discourse structures, persist.
+Future work should address these through context-aware models, targeted debiasing strategies, and intersectional extensions that include race, age, and class.
+Expanding actor categories beyond the gender binary will further support inclusive analysis.
+More broadly, we argue that discourse-aware methods should become part of corpus construction workflows, as understanding how groups are framed is essential for designing fairer NLP systems.